erxes/erxes/docs/docs/plugin-tutorials/plugin-tutorials.md

 You can join <a href="https://github.com/erxes/erxes" target="_blank">**GitHub**</a>, <a href="https://github.com/erxes/erxes/discussions" >**Community forum**</a>, and <a href="https://discord.com/invite/aaGzy3gQK5" >**Discord**</a> to share your ideas and opinions with other community members and members of the erxes team.
 If you're looking for news and updates about erxes, <a href="https://twitter.com/erxesHQ" target="_blank">**Twitter**</a> and the <a href="https://erxes.io/blog" target="_blank">**blog**</a> are the places to start!

 :::

+### Service

+Service includes all services related to creating your unique experiences with erxes.

 ## Developing your own plugins